 1. Write your organization’s legal name.

-In Box 1, you’ll write your organization’s legal or official name.
-This should be the exact name you used on Form 1023 to become a tax-exempt organization and your articles of incorporation.
+In Box 1, write your organization’s legal or official name.
+This should be the exact name you used on Form 1023, Form 1024, or Form 1024A to become a tax-exempt organization, your articles of incorporation, and your Form 990.

 2. Write your organization’s unofficial name.

-You may use an unofficial or assumed name to refer to your nonprofit that’s different from your organization’s legal name.
-If that’s the case, use Box 2 to enter your business name.
+You and your constituents may use an unofficial or assumed name to refer to your nonprofit that’s different from your organization’s legal name.
+If that’s the case, use Box 2 to enter your organization’s unofficial name.

 3. Add your entity type.